swissi2000/Test/docs/rotaryAxis.md

 ## Implementation Details
 There are many different versions of rotary axis and for some of them, additional configuration settings are needed in the Post Processor.
-Because the Centroid Acorn CNC Control Board is intended for the DIY market, the settings for the most commen rotary table in this environment have been choosen which is a rotary axis with continous movement that does not need to be rewind.
+Because the Centroid Acorn CNC Control Board is intended for the DIY market, the settings for the most commen rotary table in this environment have been choosen which is a rotary axis with continous movement that does not need to be rewinded.

 For additional information how to setup a 4th Axis in the Fusion 360 Post Processor, check out the [Autodesk Guide](https://knowledge.autodesk.com/support/fusion-360/learn-explore/caas/sfdcarticles/sfdcarticles/How-to-make-a-3-axis-post-processor-from-the-HSM-post-processor-library-support-4-or-5-axis-motion.html).